Aftermath of the Korean War: India

-Due to the nature of the conflict and it's nuclear capabilities India decided to play a more conservative role in assisting the rest of the UN and South Korea.
-India also contributed in containing the war and not allowing it to escalate by working alongside the UN Security Council resolutions to provide a status quo to avoid prolonged conflict.
-India also supported the UN Security Council in the avocation of the power of unity among the major powers to work together towards a solution of the conflict.

 Japan

-As American occupation armies were dispatched to Korean peninsula, Japan's security became problematic.
+As American occupation armies were dispatched to the Korean peninsula, Japan's security became problematic.
 Under United States guidance, Japan established Reserved Police, later the Japan Self-Defense Forces (自衛隊).
 The signing of the Treaty of Peace with Japan (日本国との平和条約; popularly known as the Treaty of San Francisco) was also hastened to return Japan back into international communities.
 In the eyes of some American policy makers, the non-belligerency clause in the Constitution was already being considered a "mistake" by 1953.

 Economically, Japan was able to benefit vastly from the war, and the Korean War greatly helped the rise of Japan's economy and its development into a world power.
 American requirements for supplies were organized through a Special Procurements system, which allowed for local purchases without the complex Pentagon procurement system.
 Over $3.5 billion was spent on Japanese companies, peaking at $809 million in 1953, and the zaibatsu went from being distrusted to being encouraged.
 Among those who thrived not only on orders from the military but also through American industrial experts, including W. Edwards Deming were Mitsui, Mitsubishi, and Sumitomo.
 Japanese manufacturing grew by 50% between March 1950 and 1951, and by 1952, pre-war standards of living were reached and output was twice the level of 1949.
 Becoming an independent country after the Treaty of San Francisco saved Japan from the burden of expense of the occupation forces.

 During the war, 200,000 to 400,000 Koreans fled to Japan relying on relatives already living in Japan to provide them with shelters and necessary paperwork to live legally.
 They joined with those having fled from Jeju and formed the largest post-World War II Korean population group in Japan.
 While they initially had no strong political alignment, they were eventually split into factions supporting either North or South Korea with few holding on to the ideal of unified Korea.